VelizarBG/suggestion-tweaker/README.md

 # Suggestion Tweaker

-This is a client and server mod which improves the way suggestions are filtered and sorted when writing a command.
+This is a client/server mod that improves the way suggestions are filtered and sorted when writing a command.

 ## Dependencies